lukebarone/lukebarone.github.io/index.md

   - Includes configuration changes en masse
   - Includes imaging new and existing systems with one golden, universal image
 - Provide consultation with all levels in the organization as needed on technical requests
+- Maintain a positive rapport with Staff and Students at all levels

 **Extra Duties I have taken on:**
 - Documenting complex protocols and installations for unique situations